-\end{corollary} As in the case of the empirical tail function in the first display of Corollary~\ref{cor:heavy_det}, the Hill estimators with deterministic thresholds (second display of Corollary~\ref{cor:heavy_det}) and with random thresholds (Corollary~\ref{cor:heavy_rand}) show faster speeds compared to classical convergence rates in long memory settings.
+\begin{remark}[Comparison with known results in the literature I] As in the case of the empirical tail function in the first display of Corollary~\ref{cor:heavy_det}, the Hill estimators with deterministic thresholds (second display of Corollary~\ref{cor:heavy_det}) and with random thresholds (Corollary~\ref{cor:heavy_rand}) show faster speeds compared with classical convergence rates in long memory settings.
 In the deterministic threshold case (Corollary~\ref{cor:heavy_det}), the Hill estimator shows the same increased speed as the empirical tail function, namely, with the extra factor $u_n$.
 In the random threshold case (Corollary~\ref{cor:heavy_rand}), the factor of increase $q_{X_0}(1-k/n)$ may be seen as the deterministic counterpart of the random threshold $X_{n-k:n}$, since $X_{n-k:n}/q_{X_0}(1-k/n) \to_{\PP} 1$.
-This follows from the convergence of the empirical tail function in the first display of Corollary \ref{cor:heavy_det} along with inverting this function using Lemma~\ref{lem:koen}.
+This follows from the convergence of the empirical tail function in the first display of Corollary \ref{cor:heavy_det} along with inverting this function using Lemma~\ref{lem:koen} in the supplement.
+It stands in sharp contrast with what is observed in i.i.d.~and short memory settings. \end{remark}

 Although the limiting structure of the Hill estimator is the same for deterministic and random thresholds, the asymptotic scale is lower in the random case.
-Specifically, it shifts from $\nu^2/(\nu + 1)$ to $\nu/(\nu+1)$, where, as $\nu\to\infty$, the former converges to infinity, while the latter tends to 1.
+Specifically, it shifts from $\nu/(\nu + 1)$ to $1/(\nu+1)$, where, as $\nu\to\infty$, the former converges to 1, while the latter tends to 0.
 This suggests a phase transition (in the sense of \cite{samorodnitskyStochasticProcessesLong2016}) in the case of random thresholds, occurring as we pass from heavy to light tails, that is, in the limit $\nu\to\infty$.
 This motivates a second set of examples featuring light tails.